VictorYudin/saturn/README.md

 * zlib

 ## What's included?
-USD monolithic library, Python stuff, UsdView and Maya 2016 plugin.
-It's built with Visual Studio 2017 v15.4 and linked with the static version of the run-time library.
+USD monolithic library, Python stuff, UsdView and Maya 2018 plugin.
+It's built with Visual Studio 2017 v15.x and linked with the static version of the run-time library.

-### Why Maya 2016?
-Because Maya 2016 API is available to direct download.
-If you know how to download Maya 201x API, please let me know and I update it.